 The kids are making curry.
 (But…)

-The example above is a sentence with one contrastive は.
-Even though the making of curry is not explicitly being compared against something else, the contrastive は here implies that there is some other thing that the kids have not cooked yet.
+Example (2) is a sentence with only one contrastive は.
+Even though the making of curry is not explicitly being contrasted with something else, the contrastive は here implies that there is some other thing that the kids have not cooked yet.

 Exclusive が

-Exclusive が is a special usage of が that specifies what it’s marking3.
+Exclusive が is a special usage of が that specifies whatever it marks3.
 The subject that exclusive が marks is singled out from a set of other possible things.
 Those other things may or may not be explicitly stated.
 In other words, everything else except for what exclusive が marks is excluded from consideration.

-You’ll learn more about exclusive が when we go over the 「君が主役だ。」 structure and the Principle of Emphasis.
+You’ll learn more about exclusive が when we go over the specificational sentence structure and the Principle of Emphasis.

 Sentence Structures